The Fascinating Evolution of Pablo Picasso Paintings

 All the most prestigious art museums around the world have Picasso on their walls and statues in their halls.
 Press here to see the list.

 Are you traveling to France?

 If yes, then there are two museums that YOU MUST visit that are dedicated to Picasso.

 Firstly, you should definitely visit the newly renovated Musee Picasso Paris in the heart of the Marais district.
 Press here for more information about this museum and the current exhibitions.

 Secondly, if you are traveling the French Riveria, the Musee Picasso Antibes in the old town of Antibes is a MUST.
 In 1946 Picasso spent a year in Antibes using the 2nd floor of this magnificent chateau as his workshop.
 Press here for details.

 The Picasso museum Barcelona is “the” museum to visit in Barcelona.
 The museum in located in the charming Gothic area of Barcelona and the museum itself is made up of five medieval palaces linked together.
-The Picasso Museum Barcelona contains more than 3500 Picasso artworks.
+The museum contains more than 3500 Picasso artworks.
 Press here for more information of this wonderful museum.
-For more reading about Picasso, press here

 The Picasso Museum Malaga is an unmissable museum in the city of Picasso’s birth.
 The museum provides a solid overview of the great master and his work.
 The over 200 artworks in the collection were donated and loaned to the museum by Christine Ruiz-Picasso (wife of Paul, Picasso’s eldest son) and Bernard Ruiz-Picasso (Picasso’s grandson).
 Press here for more information.